MicrosoftDocs/win32/desktop-src/Msi/msipatchmetadata-table.md

-﻿---
+---
-Description: 'The MsiPatchMetadata Table contains information about a Windows Installer patch that is required to remove the patch and that is used by Add/Remove Programs.' ms.assetid: 'b1c30e16-6c91-451a-8b75-7ddbcefcc092'
+Description: The MsiPatchMetadata Table contains information about a Windows Installer patch that is required to remove the patch and that is used by Add/Remove Programs. ms.assetid: b1c30e16-6c91-451a-8b75-7ddbcefcc092
 title: MsiPatchMetadata Table
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # MsiPatchMetadata Table